Core Concepts and Architecture

 Key Characteristics

-Traditional (Single-Layer) Networks:
+Traditional (Single-Layer) Networks

-• One type of node
+• One node type

-• One type of edge
+• One edge type

-Multilayer Networks:
+Multilayer Networks

-• Multiple node types
+• Multiple node types (per-layer semantics)

 • Multiple edge types